 Employees and students may verbally report suspected wrongdoing in lieu of making a written report, and should be prepared to provide the types of information requested on the Disclosure Statement.
-To make a verbal report, the Director or Assistant Director, Human Resources, is to be contacted (717-358-4278).
+To make a verbal report, the Associate Vice President for Human Resources, is to be contacted (717-358-4278).
 The Vice President for Finance and Administration may be contacted (717-358-3993) if it is not appropriate to contact a member of the Human Resources staff.

 By submitting a Disclosure Statement or making a verbal report of suspected wrongdoing, an employee or student certifies that the information being provided accurately reflects the individuals full knowledge of the incident.
 The individual also acknowledges that he/she understands an investigation of the allegations will commence.

 An individual who, in good-faith, makes a report as outlined in this policy will not suffer retaliation by the College as a result of making a report.
 Retaliation is defined as harassment, discrimination, or adverse employment or academic actions.
 An individual makes a good-faith report when he/she has no specific reason to believe the allegations are false, and when the report is made without consideration of personal gain.

 An individual who participates in the investigation of an alleged wrongdoing will not be subject to retaliation by the College.